tolicodes/articles/outlines/api-scraping.md

 API scraping has many challenges, but we will be focusing on what I believe are the major ones in this article.

 ### Rate Limiting
-Just about API you will be hitting (public or private) will come wit
+Just about API you will be hitting (public or private) will come with 2 types of rate limiting

+- DDOS protection: almost every production API, if you start hitting it with 1000 requests per seconds will block your IP.
+This means your server will be prohibited from accessing the API

 ### Error Handling